ConsistI2V: Enhancing Visual Consistency for Image-to-Video Generation

 \subsection{More Applications}

-\paragraph{Autoregressive Long Video Generation} While our image animation model provides native support for long video generation by reusing the last frame of the previous video to generate the subsequent video, we observe that directly using the model to generate long videos may lead to suboptimal results, as the artifacts in the previous video clip will often accumulate throughout the autoregressive generation process.
+\paragraph{Autoregressive Long Video Generation} While our I2V model provides native support for long video generation by reusing the last frame of the previous video to generate the next video, we observe that directly using the model to generate long videos may lead to suboptimal results, as the artifacts in the previous video clip will often accumulate throughout the autoregressive generation process.
 We find that using FrameInit to guide the generation of each video chunk helps stabilize the autoregressive video generation process and results in a more consistent visual appearance throughout the video, as shown in Figure~\ref{fig:application}.

 \paragraph{Camera Motion Control} When adopting FrameInit for inference, instead of using the static first frame video as the input, we can alternatively create synthetic camera motions from the first frame and use it as the layout condition.
 For instance, camera panning can be simulated by creating spatial crops in the first frame starting from one side and gradually moving to the other side.
 As shown in the first two examples under camera motion control in Figure~\ref{fig:application}, by simply tweaking the FrameInit parameters to $\tau=750$ and $D_0=0.5$ and using the synthetic camera motion as the layout guidance, we are able to achieve camera panning and zoom-in/zoom-out effects in the generated videos without any additional training.
 For camera motions that involve perspective view change (e.g. rotating), we propose to apply image warping to the input first frame to create a sequence of perspective transformations.
 We then use this synthetic perspective view change as the layout condition to generate new videos.
 As shown in the last example of Figure~\ref{fig:application}, we can synthesize camera rotation by creating synthetic perspective view changes based on the coordinates of four selected key points in the first frame.
 As perspective view changes are often more complex than 2D panning/zooming, the FrameInit hyperparameters for this example are selected as $\tau=700$ and $D_0=0.5$ to enforce a stronger layout guidance.